sd4483/Obsidian/Software Testing/Courseworks/Coursework 1.md

 ##### Task 02

-The program doesn't have any unreachable nodes or infeasible edges.
+The program seems to have one infeasdoesn't have any unreachable nodes or infeasible edges.
 There is atleast one input for which, each edge and node of the program is reachable.

-For example, if you give the inputs $[1,2,3,5,6,7,8,9,10]$ and $7$, the nodes $1,2,3,4,5,6,7,8,9,10,11$
+For example, if we give the inputs $[1,2,3,5,6,7,8,9,10]$ and $7$, the nodes $1,2,3,4,5,6,7,8,9,10,11$ are reachable.
+If we give the inputs $[2,3,5,6]$ and $1$, the nodes $1,2,3,4,5,6,8,9,14$ are reachable.
+These two examples gives the insight that all the edges of the program are reachable as well.

 [more explicit this input this execution path]